fabiennelind/Going-Cross-Lingual_Course/setup/setup_with_anaconda.md

 - https://www.datacamp.com/tutorial/installing-anaconda-mac-os-x
 - https://docs.anaconda.com/free/anaconda/install/mac-os/

-**_Important note:_** When asked to select the destination of the installation (step 4 in the second link), please choose "Install for me only" (e.g., use your Application folder)
+**_Important:_** When asked to select the destination of the installation (step 4 in the second link), please choose "Install for me only" (e.g., use your Application folder)

 ### 2. Verify your Anaconda installation